SpeciesFileGroup/taxonworks/config/docker/README.md

 * Resolve media in Dockerfile/kubernetes
 * Resolve migration process in kubernetes, including fallback

-# Quick Start
+# Development quick start

-_Assumes you have taxonworks cloned, and docker started._
+_Assumes you have taxonworks cloned, and docker started.
+This is an empty (no data) TW instance.
+See below for restoring/adding data._

 * `cd /path/to/taxonworks`
 * `git checkout docker`